rangle/ngCourse2/handout/testing/redux/complex-actions.md

 }
 ```

-Unit testing is similar to before, but we need to mock our our state as well
+Unit testing is similar to before, but we need to mock our state as well as dispatch:
-as dispatch:

 ```js
 import { NgRedux } from 'ng2-redux';